hiekekeuning/student-code-quality/README.md

 ![erd](./img/ERD.png)

-The database can be created using this [SQL query](./src/SQL/createDatabase.sql).
+The database can be created using queries from [this file](./src/SQL/createDatabase.sql).

 #### Storing Blackbox data
 [Java] Run `Main.fillSpaDB(BlackboxDB db)` to store (startup) events, snapshots and extensions.